Save traveling to Bali with a 2 year old baby. Any Island around with the same level of health security?

 I´m traveling with my son that will be 18 months at the time of travel.
 We have already travel alot, but around Europe, but I believe Bali is a good destination to start with the marvellous south east Asia.
 Do you agree?Any Island close by with similar health standards.

 Than you so much

-we have travelled to both bali and indonesia with our two since they were very young and have never had any real problems. i'm told by the expats there that standard medical issues are ok locally but they'd head to singapore if it were anything serious - that's an hour by plane. about 9 years ago
+we have travelled to both bali and indonesia with our two since they were very young and have never had any real problems. i'm told by the expats there that standard medical issues are ok locally but they'd head to singapore if it were anything serious - that's an hour by plane. almost 11 years ago

 I've been to Bali a couple of times and i have never been sick nor have i known children to become sick from travelling.
 I would advise to only drink bottled water and try to avoid drinks with ice unless you are at a proper restaurant.

 Other than that its perfectly fine! take a bottle of liquid non soap hand sanitizer and it works a treat when dining out and for day trips..especially for the little ones! almost 11 years ago